lzumeta/HealthCare_costs_Dementia_Gipuzkoa/README.md

 "Assessing healthcare inequity among people with dementia in Gipuzkoa: a retrospective cross-sectional population-based study"

+published in Gaceta Sanitaria [https://doi.org/10.1016/j.gaceta.2025.102563](https://doi.org/10.1016/j.gaceta.2025.102563)

+The objective is to compare the use of healthcare resources (total healthcare costs; and also primary care and hospital costs) among the Gipuzkoa population with and without dementia.

 ## Session info

 The R session information is given below: